hipe/tmx/lib/skylab/headless/doc/issues/135-the-CLI-argument-node-narrative.md

 :#storypoint-1

-this node is little more than a struct that wraps together one formal parametr and one "reqity" value.
+this node is little more than a struct that wraps together one formal parameter and one "reqity" value.

 "reqity" is a term we straight up invented to refer to that property that is either :req, :opt or :rest, as seen in the result structure of ruby's